 From the converged steady-state solutions we measure the gas temperature, the vibrational temperature and the electron temperature near the supersonic outflow boundary.
 These measurements are presented in Table\ \ref{tab:equilbriumcheck} comparing the results of three previous electron heating models to the model proposed herein.

-The phenomenological model by \cite{jap:2010:shneider} where the net heating-cooling rate scales as $T_{\rm e}-T_{\rm v}$ and the \cite{jtht:2012:kim} model both quickly equilibrate electron and vibrational temperatures.
+The phenomenological model {(one based on observed phenomena rather than derived from first principles)} by \cite{jap:2010:shneider} where the net heating-cooling rate scales as $T_{\rm e}-T_{\rm v}$ and the \cite{jtht:2012:kim} model both quickly equilibrate electron and vibrational temperatures.
 In contrast, the \cite{jap:2019:peters} does not ensure $T_{\rm e}=T_{\rm v}$ at equilibrium.
 Although this model satisfies the detailed balance principle, it does not guarantee the equality of electron and vibrational temperatures at equilibrium (see Fig.~\ref{fig:contours_lossesgains}c), even more so as the gas inflow temperature is increased.
 The model proposed herein performs as expected by giving $T_{\rm e}=T_{\rm v}$ with a very small difference to the set gas inflow temperatures.